MASTER OF SCIENCE IN AEROSPACE ENGINEERING

 The Master of Science in Aerospace Engineering programme is jointly awarded by Technische Universität München (Technical University of Munich, TUM) and Nanyang Technological University (NTU).
 The programme is conducted in Singapore and it serves to provide graduates with an in-depth knowledge in the field of aerospace engineering, focusing in the areas of aeronautical and space design and research.

-The programme is jointly taught by academia from NTU and TUM, who have extensive experience in the latest trends in research and education as well as in global industrial product development and management.
+The 24-month full-time programme is jointly taught by academia from NTU and TUM, who have extensive experience in the latest trends in research and education as well as in global industrial product development and management.
 The non-technical subjects are taught by experts from the industry, from Asia and Europe alike.
 Lectures will be held across TUM Asia‘s and NTU‘s campuses in Singapore.

 Students who have passed all examinations and satisfied the criteria to graduate will be awarded a joint Master degree from TUM and NTU.